Prototype-1/grpc-report-service/README.md

 #  gRPC Report Generation Service

-It is a lightweight, production-style Go service built for Appversal's machine task.
-It exposes a gRPC API for report generation, includes a scheduled cron job, and persists reports using PostgreSQL.
+This is a lightweight, production-style Go service built for AppVersal's machine task.
+It exposes a gRPC API for report generation, includes a scheduled cron job, and persists reports using PostgreSQL (instead of in-memory map).

 ---